 Why you should listen

-Perennially distracted, Siddhartha Roy has spent the last five years studying failures in drinking water infrastructure (leaky pipes), lamenting the way the water industry communicates with the American public and writing about the rise of perverse incentives in research academia.
+Perennially distracted, Siddhartha Roy spent his graduate school years studying failures in drinking water infrastructure (leaky pipes), lamenting the way the water industry communicates with the American public and writing about the rise of perverse incentives in research academia.
 He also serves as the Student Leader of the research team that used citizen science, laboratory experiments, field sampling, investigative journalism and social media to expose the Flint Water Crisis.
-These efforts led to a declaration of a national public health emergency by President Barack Obama in January 2016, garnered more than $600 million in relief for Flint residents and informed a long overdue debate on "safe" water in America.
+These efforts led to a declaration of a national public health emergency by President Barack Obama in January 2016, garnered more than $1.2 billion in relief for Flint residents and informed a long overdue debate on "safe" water in America.

-Roy grew up in India and is currently a PhD candidate in the Department of Civil and Environmental Engineering at Virginia Tech.
+Roy grew up in India and received his PhD in Civil/Environmental Engineering from Virginia Tech.
 Find out more about his work and writings here.